wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 Non-zero probability does not ensure completion.
 It keeps completion possible.

-If I'm allowed to choose where my consciousness flows, I choose the particular path within the multiverse where my signals complete the arc.
+If I'm allowed to choose where my consciousness flows, I choose the particular path within the multiverse where the signals complete the arc.

 And so I send a valentine into the dark: